srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

     ./pySim-read.py -p0

-More information on pySim and SUCI configuration can be found in `this guide <https://gist.github.com/mrlnc/01d6300f1904f154d969ff205136b753>`_, written by Merlin Chlosta.
+More information on pySim and SUCI configuration can be found in `this guide <https://downloads.osmocom.org/docs/pysim/master/html/suci-tutorial.html>`_ in the pySim documentation.

 Open5GS